micronucleus/micronucleus/Readme.md

 Windows 10: Installing unsigned drivers became more difficult in Windows 10.
 Please use the Zadig driver installer as provided in the /windows_driver_installer folder.

-Please invoke the command line tool with "micronucleus -help" for a list of available options.
+Please invoke the command line tool with "micronucleus --help" for a list of available options.

 The bootloader resides in the same memory as the user program, since the ATtiny series does not support a protected bootloader section.
 Therefore, special care has to be taken not to overwrite the bootloader if the user program uses the self programming features.
 The bootloader will patch itself into the reset vector of the user program.
 No other interrupt vectors are changed.